 Locating the M Case File Number

-To locate the case number, click on the “Index and Registers” folder (see Figure 4, below).
+Next, click on the “Indexes and Registers” folder (see Figure 4, below).

 Indexes can include the names of the parties, the filing date, and citations to published opinions.
 Select the index for the time period of interest, then select the index range that includes the last name of one of the parties.
 These indexes are generally arranged in alphabetical order by last name of the party.
 Scroll through the document for the name(s) of interest.
 For cases filed between 1840-1892, you will want to locate and make note of the M-case number (see Figure 5, below).